-The Sydney Stadium was to become the Mecca for rock & roll in Australia, and Lee Gordon its Messiah.
+Gordon’s “Big Shows” at the Sydney Stadium were to become the Mecca for rock ‘n’ roll in Australia – and Lee Gordon its Messiah.

 His enthusiasm and energy were unrelenting, although his tactics were unorthodox, to say the least – He often hung around Las Vegas gambling tables waiting for celebrities to go broke.